|Personal Allowance (PA)*||£12,500||£11,850|

 |Rate of tax above nil rate band**||40%||40%|

-- †RNRB is available for transfers of a main residence to direct descendents.
+†RNRB is available for transfers of a main residence to direct descendants.
 It tapers away at the rate of £1 for every £2 of estate value above £2m.

 Reduced tax charge on gifts within 7 years before death